These Whiskey Butterscotch Pecan Sticky Buns are filled with cinnamon sugar and are topped with a gooey Whiskey Butterscotch Pecan Sauce.

 My former Mother In Law who I am still close to (shocking I know since I’m still close with my ex-husband) sends me pecans for Christmas/Holiday baking.

-They are the best pecan I have ever tasted and I look forward to getting them each year.
+They are the best pecans I have ever tasted and I look forward to getting them each year.

-These came about because of all the snow we got.
+These sticky buns came about because of all the snow we got.

 I love baking with yeast when it snows.